 As expected, the upgraded cabin comprises of natural leathers, hand polished chrome details, over 10 square metres of wood, hand crafted wooden inlays, fully digital configurable instrument panel, 12.3-inch infotainment display that rotates and brings a veneer panel up front, three analogue dials displaying several details, etc.

-Production of this highly promising Continental GT will commence later in the year with deliveries expected from 2018.
-It will likely cost a good fortune over the outgoing model though.
+Production of this highly promising Continental GT had commenced late last year with deliveries and it will likely cost a good fortune over the outgoing model though.
+Bentley has confirmed that the new Continental GT will be launched in India on March 24 at the “new-look” showroom in Chanakyapuri, New Delhi.